 Is it common for younger women to feel insecure when it comes to older men?
 I really just get insecure when it comes to older women in his life.
 I feel like they have more to offer and he might see more in them than me.
 He always tells me how happy he is and loves me but I still am having trouble.
 I do not know what to do and I do not want to become that jealous woman.
 I do not want to ruin things for this relationship.
 If you can give me any advice I would greatly appreciate it.

 Age is only a number considering the vast differences in maturity levels of men and women at various ages.
 Though “age” may be part of the issue for you, I can’t help but wonder if it’s more about your feelings about what you have to offer as a woman and possible insecurities around that.
 It sounds as though his words are in alignment with his actions as well – a good sign.
 So what causes you to get stuck?

 Rather than focusing on the negative and things you perceive to be deficiencies compared to the other women, what would it be like to shift your attention to what you do have?
 Work on keeping your insecurities in check – unless you have valid reasons for concern.
 Otherwise, you might inadvertently push him away.
 Explore what it is about you that might lead you to worry you’re not good enough.
 Why would this “great guy” not love you?
 Are there clues in your history that might uncover a tendency for self-doubt?

-Is it truly about age or are there other pieces to the puzzle.
-Attraction and partnership is about personality matches, connection, friendship, trust, emotional safety and so much more.
+Is it truly about age or do you have other vulnerabilities in how you see yourself that might benefit from some exploration?
+Attraction and partnership are about personality matches, connection, friendship, trust, emotional safety and so much more.
 And remember – he is with you.

 Need advice?
 Consider a Relationship Consultation for guidance.